 The IRS offer in compromise (OIC) is a collection alternative that settles a taxpayer’s tax debt for less than the amount owed, and it also suspends levy actions.
 IRS Offer in Compromise (OIC) acceptance not as rare as in previous years.
 Currently, the IRS has been accepting 46% of the settlement offers submitted.

-90% of Flat Fee Tax Service, Inc.’s Clients Have Had Successful Offers in Compromise.
+90% of Flat Fee Tax Service, Inc.’s Clients Have Had A Successful

 Financially struggling taxpayers need to contact a reputable IRS Tax Professional to see if they are qualified and eligible to settle with the IRS for less.
 Have your IRS settlement prepared by an experienced IRS Tax Professional because if the IRS rejects your settlement offer, you’ll need to set up an alternative agreement to avoid a levy.